 “He got a hundred!
 He got a hundred!”
-The red-headed frenzy was jumping up and down, holding a paper in her hand.
+His fellow classmate was jumping up and down, holding a paper in her hand.

-So, one minute after “meeting” Pat, I’d met Debbie Chapman.
-She’d been giving him his spelling test orally because his grip wouldn’t allow him to write.
-She could also understand his labored speech because she was his neighbor and fast friend.
+He took his spelling test orally because his grip wouldn’t allow him to write.
+The girl could also understand his labored speech because the teacher had given Pat extra time.

 Pat’s 4th grade class.
-He’s standing next to Mrs. Eloise Pope, teacher.
-Debbie is front row, second from left.
+He’s standing next to the teacher, 2nd row, far right.